Engage your skills. Engage your passion. Engage your curiosity.

 Creativity and innovation are essential to leading industries and organizations.
 Students learn design thinking and apply the methodology to real world business problems in collaborative project teams.
 Last spring, a team of students developed a five-year technology roadmap for the Head of Autonomous Vehicles at General Motors.

-Applying innovation design principles to strategic business problems has earned kudos for our students from a wide range of companies, from for-profit corporations like Caterpillar, Cisco Systems, Inc., Coca-Cola North America, Salesforce.com, Inc. and Toyota Motor Sales, USA, Inc. to business start-ups and non-profits like 1,000 Faces Coffee, Centers for Disease Control and Prevention, the Downtown Dalton Issues Work Group, and The Hambidge Center for the Creative Arts and Sciences.
+Applying innovation design principles to strategic business problems have earned kudos for our students from a wide range of companies, from for-profit corporations like Caterpillar, Cisco Systems, Coca-Cola-North America, salesforce.com, and Toyota Motor Sales-North America, to business startups and nonprofits like 1000 Faces Coffee, the CDC, the Downtown Dalton Issues Work Group, and the Hambidge Center for the Creative Arts and Sciences.

 MBA students are encouraged to compete in at least one case competition before graduating.
 With all travel costs covered by Terry, students are asked only to give their best efforts and time.
 In return, they receive invaluable experience learning, working with a team and advisors, and inspiring teammates to give their best.
 Cash awards go entirely to the team and are split evenly among the students.
 Recent big wins for Terry MBAs include:

 - 2017 SEC MBA Case Competition

 - 2017 Goizueta Healthcare Case Competition

 - 2016 Finalist, CFA Global Investment Research Challenge

 - 2014 Leeds Net Impact Case Competition (Sustainability)